Music News 2019-2020

 Within the Listen to Me Programme, children are expected to develop a basic understanding of musical notation.
 They are frequently introduced to the music of major composers and learn a range of Italian musical terms.
 In singing worship, the children are encouraged to actively listen to a wide range of musical styles including jazz, folk, world music and classical.
 They are encouraged to respond emotionally and aesthetically as well as identifying musical instruments and styles.

 We also provide wonderful opportunities for children to experience quality live music either through listening, performing or both.
 Each year we are treated to a performance to the whole school by professional musicians from Hampshire Music Service.
-Earlier this year Swallows class will spent an exciting afternoon at the Anvil Theatre in Basingstoke participating in a thrilling performance by the London Philharmonia Orchestra.
+Last year Swallows class will spent an exciting afternoon at the Anvil Theatre in Basingstoke participating in a thrilling performance by the London Philharmonia Orchestra.
 Comments from children included: "I would definitely, definitely listen to an orchestra again."
 "This really set the standard."
 "I learned about different new types of instruments that I didn't know about before." " I enjoyed this becuase I had to try and unpick the music."
 "It sounded amazing."
-Last year children in Kingfishers and Puffins visited the Anvil Theatre for the Schools' Primary Prom and Barnaby Bear Goes to Space respectively.
-They were inspired by the talents of Hampshire children's orchestras and ensembles and will have the opportunity to sing along with a live orchestra. ,
+In the Spring term KS2 will be participating in a mass singing event with other schools, again, at the Anvil.

 For several years at Smannell & Enham there has been a popular and highly-regarded school choir.
 It is open to all children from Years 1 to 6 and does not a require an audition to be a member.
 It is popular with both boys and girls and this year has many younger members.
 The choir have taken part in many performances both at school and at a variety of local venues including for the Bishop of Basingstoke at Smannell Church and Christmas events at Little London and Enham alongside the Enham Trust Choir.
 They have a wide ranging repertoire and have explored playground songs, rounds and songs from musicals and films.

 Singing in worship is a joyful experience for the whole school and the children sing a range of songs from a wide variety of genres and countries, often in two or more parts.
 We are working towards the silver award from the national singing project, Singup.
-During Treasure Island Week, each class learned a well-known sea shanty which they performed in a special worship - everyone soon caught on and the whole school were singing like old sailors!
 The music leader, Sarah Davis, attends frequent professional development training, including the Wessex Vocal Conference, in order to extend and strengthen repertoire and confidence.

 For the last couple of years we have developed a committed and talented Ukulele Band.
 This is a lunchtime club which is for children at KS2.
 They have performed to great acclaim in church, at the Christmas concerts and in worship.